sayra75/TECHNO-WEBSITE/README.md

 # TECHNO-WEBSITE
-this is a website developed by HTML CSS JAVASCRIPT.
+this is a website developed by HTML CSS JAVASCRIPT BOOTSTRAP.